Catarrh/Mucus

 Cellulitis

-Book a red face to face appointment
+Book a red appointment.

 Chest Pain

-Tell the Patient to call 999 immediately if any of the following symptoms are present.
 If they are unable to do so, get a colleague to make the call for them.

-Symptoms of a heart attack can include:
+Symptoms of a heart attack

-- Sweating.
+- sweating

-- shortness of breath.
+- shortness of breath

-- feeling sick (nausea) or being sick (vomiting).
+- feeling sick (nausea) or being sick (vomiting)

-- an overwhelming sense of anxiety (similar to having a panic attack).
+- an overwhelming feeling of anxiety (similar to a panic attack)

-- coughing or wheezing.
+- coughing or wheezing

 Chicken Pox

-Refer to Pharmacy or Face to Face Appointment
+Community Pharmacy or Face to Face Consultation

 Cholesterol

-NHS health check or Face to Face Consultation
+NHS Health Check or Face to Face Consultation

 If patient is making a general enquiry about having their cholesterol checked – Check if the patient is eligible for the NHS health check in the EMIS alerts box or on the diary screen.